Fomus

 argument is the appropriate value for that slot.
 Internally, FOMUS

-functions, the last thing to do is call FOMUS-EXEC
+functions, the last thing to do is call FOMUS-EXEC.
+This again accepts

 setting keywords and values (overriding any previous setting values) and